JohnCoates/Aerial/Documentation/Troubleshooting.md

   - Consider using homebrew
 Another solution would be to have a separate updater app, which is something that will hopefully be provided soon.
 You can follow the progress on this in this issue : https://github.com/JohnCoates/Aerial/issues/909
 - Custom videos location : In Catalina, while it's possible to add videos that are stored in your user's Documents or Downloads folder, these files will not playback when Aerial is running as a screensaver.
 This is a sandboxing restriction, we recommend that you place your videos in a "less protected" folder such as `/Users/Shared/`.
-- Settings aren't saved : Some users (using MDM management software) seem to have run into an issue where macOS Catalina didn't create the folder where Aerial saves its preferences.
+- Settings aren't saved : Some users (using MDM management software and/or Homebrew) seem to have run into an issue where macOS Catalina didn't create the folder where Aerial saves its preferences.
 You may need to create this folder manually : `~/Library/Containers/com.apple.ScreenSaver.Engine.legacyScreenSaver/Data/Library/Preferences/ByHost/`
 - Some current (or wanted/upcoming) features that require specific privileges are no longer working/impossible because of restrictions, this includes `Right arrow key to skip`.

 ## Very common issues/macOS bugs